alexhkurz/SmartContractsSummer2022/Tutorial/README.md

 - What [background](https://hackmd.io/@sripkunda/background-for-smart-contracts) should I know about smart contracts to understand more?
 (Sri)
 <!-- Why are NFTs so popular?
 (Ronan K.)-->

+## I heard of the basics and want to learn more:

+- Online course [Foundations of Blockchains](https://www.youtube.com/playlist?list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA) by Tim Roughgarden, 2022.

 ## My first smart contract:

 - [Remix IDE walkthrough](https://hackmd.io/@JunYoon/BkfaCW_Zj) (Jun and Subhash)